usertomlin/EnglishTextCompressor/README.md

 #### Use cases

-For example, it can be used to compress and uncompress a few columns of short natural language texts in a large databased table, and the text columns are not used for searching.
+For example, it can be used to compress and uncompress a few columns of short natural language texts in a large database table, and the text columns are not used for searching.
 Not recommended for compressing larger text files.